HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 # Notepad--
 **Made by Jason**

-## Attention Apple Fanboys (and other Mac users) such as myself
-Because of Apple's great security system, there's extra steps you need to take to run something random you downloaded from the internet:
-1. Download .zip file and unzip
-2. **Right click** on .app file and click Open (opening this file normally will not work)
-3. Click Open on the popup

 ## What is this?
 This is like Notepad++, but instead of plus, it's minus.\
 It's worse than Notepad instead of better